Hilaire Belloc and G. K. Chesterton: The Chesterbelloc

 And now what has the Chesterbelloc (or either of its two pairs of legs) to say in its defence?
 But it is from the hind legs that I particularly want to hear: because South Salford will very soon cure Hilaire Forelegs of his fancy for the ideals of the Catholic peasant proprietor.
 He is up against his problems in Parliament: it is in Battersea Park that a great force is in danger of being wasted.

-Chesterton answered the challenge in "The Last of the Rationalists" two weeks later in which he remarked, in a debate with the "two most brilliant Socialists alive" and the "two most brilliant writers alive", they had both levelled personal attacks at Chesterton and Belloc instead of addressing the subject of the debate.
+Chesterton answered the challenge in "The Last of the Rationalists" two weeks later, in which he remarked that in a debate with the "two most brilliant Socialists alive" and the "two most brilliant writers alive", they had both levelled personal attacks at Chesterton and Belloc instead of addressing the subject of the debate.
 Chesterton wrote: "My article may have been vague and mystical, but it was about Socialism; Wells's article was about me.
 Belloc's article may have been harsh or academic, but it was about Socialism; Shaw's article was about Belloc."
 He similarly attacked the substance of the article, writing that it was obvious that Shaw would be terrified of the Chesterbelloc beast: "it is Humanity on the move".
 The next day, Shaw wrote a personal letter to Chesterton in the hopes he would rebut the "Chesterbelloc" claims in a play, as he had regularly done before.

-The four continually found themselves in debates or exchanging article volleys, with Chesterton and Belloc on one side and Wells and Shaw on the other.
-The four found themselves together in private debate as well.
+The four continually had public debates or exchanged of volleys of articles at each other, with Chesterton and Belloc on one side and Wells and Shaw on the other.
+The four found themselves together in private debates as well.
 One of Chesterton's godsons later recounted that, at Chesterton's house, "those four giants – Wells, Shaw, Belloc and Chesterton – were shouting, interrupting each other, arguing and laughing".
 For The New Age, the debate was a total success; during the Chesterbelloc controversy, the magazine sold out twice.